-Host example : Using it
+Host example: Using it

-First the correct example2 bit-stream for your module should be programmed into the FPGA using the standard Windows FPGA programmer found under "Programs \rightarrow HUNT ENGINEERNG \rightarrow Program HERON FPGA".
-What bit-stream to choose is discussed in the above sections and depends on the type of HERON-IO5V you have.
+First the correct example 2 bit-stream for your module should be programmed into the FPGA using the standard Windows FPGA programmer found under "Programs $\rightarrow$ HUNT ENGINEERNG $\rightarrow$ Program HERON FPGA".
+What bit-stream to choose is discussed in the above sections and depends on the type of HERON-IO2 you have and the type of module carrier you have.

-If you don't know how to load a bit-stream onto the HERON-IO5V, please review example1 once more.
+If you don't know how to load a bit-stream onto the HERON-IO2, please review example1 once more.
 Verify that after the loading process the "Done" LED goes off.
 Finally, execute the 'hegraph.exe' program.

 If you are using an HEPC9, you must first select the slot number of the module you want to use with the example program.
-Do this by choosing "Options \rightarrow Module slot number.
+Do this by choosing "Options → Module slot number".
+If you have an HEPC8 carrier this option will be ignored.

-Selecting "File \rightarrow Start" will execute function0, which will start a loop of acquiring buffers of data from the ADCs and displaying them.
+Selecting "File $\rightarrow$ Start" will execute function0, which will start a loop of acquiring buffers of data from the ADCs and displaying them.
 The loop will run at whatever speed is possible given the PC and operating system setup that you have.
-Within each buffer the ADCs will be sampling at 100MHz.
+Within each buffer the ADCs will be sampling at 100Mhz.

 The Graphs default to being set up as autoscale off with DC at 0, and max y as 2047.
-This is correct for the HERON-IO5V.
-You can change these settings if you want by following "Graph \rightarrow Channel x graph".
+This is correct for the HERON-IO2.
+You can change these settings if you want by following "Graph $\rightarrow$ Channel x graph".

 Any signals that are applied to the inputs of the ADCs will be displayed in the window.
 For the purposes of this demonstration you can connect the DAC outputs to the ADC inputs for each channel.
-This is OK for the HERON-IO5V as the output and input voltage ranges match.
+This is OK for the HERON-IO2 as the output and input voltage ranges match.